Ship commissioning: Decommissioning

-Commissioning and decommissioning practices by nation
+Practices by nation

 United States Navy

 Commissioning in the early United States Navy under sail was attended by no ceremony.
 An officer designated to command a new ship received orders similar to those issued to Captain Thomas Truxtun in 1798:

 In Truxtun's time, the prospective commanding officer had responsibility for overseeing construction details, outfitting the ship, and recruiting his crew.
 When a captain determined that his new ship was ready to take to sea, he mustered the crew on deck, read his orders, broke the national ensign and distinctive commissioning pennant, and caused the watch to be set and the first entry to be made in the log.
 Thus, the ship was placed in commission.

 Commissionings were not public affairs, and unlike christening-and-launching ceremonies, were not recorded by newspapers.
 The first specific reference to commissioning located in naval records is a letter of November 6, 1863, from Secretary of the Navy Gideon Welles to all navy yards and stations.
 The Secretary directed: "Hereafter the commandants of navy yards and stations will inform the Department, by special report of the date when each vessel preparing for sea service at their respective commands, is placed in commission."

 Subsequently, various editions of Navy regulations mentioned the act of putting a ship in commission, but details of a commissioning ceremony were not prescribed.
 Through custom and usage, a fairly standard practice emerged, the essentials of which are outlined in current Navy regulations.
 Craft assigned to Naval Districts and shore bases for local use, such as harbor tugs and floating drydocks, are not usually placed in commission but are instead given an "in service" status.
 They do fly the national ensign, but not a commissioning pennant.

 In modern times, officers and crew members of a new warship are assembled on the quarterdeck or other suitable area.
 Formal transfer of the ship to the prospective commanding officer is done by the Chief of Naval Operations or his representative.
 The national anthem is played, the transferring officer reads the commissioning directive, the ensign is hoisted, and the commissioning pennant broken.
 The prospective commanding officer reads his orders, assumes command, and the first watch is set.
 Following, the sponsor is traditionally invited to give the first order to the ship's company: "Man our ship and bring her to life!", whereupon the ship's assigned crew would run on board and man the rails of the ship.